Reflecting on 80 years

 Today, Fareway is one of the largest employers in Iowa.
-We currently operate more than 120 store locations in Iowa, Illinois, Minnesota, Nebraska, and South Dakota, with more store openings coming soon.
+We currently operate almost 140 store locations in Iowa, Illinois, Kansas, Minnesota, Nebraska, Missouri, and South Dakota, with more store openings coming soon.

 As we look to the future, our growth is limited only by our ability to find the right people to staff our locations.
 People who embrace Fareway's values and philosophy; who truly enjoy serving others, are always willing to give the little extra it takes to succeed, and believe that no deal is a good deal unless it's good for everyone concerned.